 Puggles can inherit the physical traits of either of their parent breeds, namely the Beagle or the Pug.

-Some Puggle puppies have adorable wrinkly faces like a Pug, whereas other puppies in the same litter have a longer nose and looks more like a Beagle.
+Some Puggle puppies have adorable wrinkly faces like a Pug, whereas other puppies in the same litter have a longer nose and look more like a Beagle.

 Most Puggles tend to have Pug-like faces.

 The only real difference is the length of their nose, which means they are less at risk of suffering from breathing issues associated with brachycephalic breeds like the Pug.

 They also usually inherit the very endearing and expressive eyes of both parent breeds.